bzigterman/bzigterman.github.io/charts/covid.md

 ## Death Acceleration

-As of Friday, the 14-day percent change in average new deaths was:
+As of Saturday, the 14-day percent change in average new deaths was:

 - -12% in Illinois
-- 3% in the United States
+- 7% in the United States
-- -2% worldwide
+- 0% worldwide

 ![Death Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png)